What does ''Tantric'' really means?

 Do they feel calmer, more connected to themselves, more relaxed, more alive in their body, more accepted, more deeply seen?

+Because more and more, I feel that what people are truly searching for underneath all the labels is not a spiritual identity or an impressive concept.
 They are searching for peaceful moments, for softness, for care, for connection and for a place where they can stop holding everything so tightly for a little while.

 Love,